Roe (1797 ship): Career

 Captain Ledwick (or Ludwick) Carlisle acquired a letter of marque on 24 April 1797.
-He sailed from Liverpool on 11 May 1797, bound to West Africa to acquire slaves.
-Roe stopped in Barbados and then arrived at Demerara on 1 March 1798 and there landed 394 slaves.
+He sailed from Liverpool on 11 May 1797, bound for West Africa to acquire captives.
+In 1797, 104 vessels sailed from British ports to acquire captives; 90 of these vessels sailed from Liverpool.

+Roe stopped in Barbados and on 1 March 1798, arrived at Demerara where she landed 394 captives.
 She had left Liverpool with 30 crew members and she suffered two crew deaths on the voyage.